 The Accreditation Committee reviews all materials carefully and formulates a recommendation regarding a proposed action to be taken by the Council.
-The proposed accreditation action includes:
+Neither the college representative(s) nor the team leader may be present during the Committee's deliberations.
+The proposed accreditation action includes the following:

-- 1. Accreditation status and period of accreditation. - 2.
-Maximum number of enrolled students authorized. - 3.
-Identification of areas that are in noncompliance with CPME requirements. - 4.
-A schedule for progress or special reports to be submitted and for the conduct of subsequent comprehensive or focused evaluation visits.
+- 1. Accreditation status and period of accreditation - 2.
+Maximum number of enrolled students authorized - 3.
+Identification of areas in noncompliance with CPME requirements - 4.
+A schedule for progress or special reports to be submitted and for the conduct of subsequent comprehensive or focused evaluation visits